mason-chase/devops-test/README.md

-2. Follow the INSTALL.rst, this guid is design to run the software in a single VM, you need to separate the services into 4 Kuberenetes services (Deployments).
+2. Follow the INSTALL.rst, this guid is design to run the software in a single VM, you need to separate the services into 5 Kuberenetes services in two helm charts as below (Deployments).

 Of course you you can also skip the part for "Callback Service"